Abbas stakes Palestinian claim to state at U.N.

 In 1993, PLO leader Arafat and Israeli Prime Minister Yitzhak Rabin shook hands at the White House on a plan for Palestinian self-rule, which was never fully implemented.

-Israel has expanded its settlements in the West Bank, although it dismantled them in the Gaza Strip, now ruled by Hamas Islamists who refuse to recognize the Jewish state.
+Israel has expanded its settlements in the West Bank, although it dismantled them in the Gaza Strip, now ruled by Hamas Islamists who refuse to recognise the Jewish state.

 Abbas accepts that negotiations are still necessary, but argues statehood will put Palestinians on a more equal footing.
 Israel sees the U.N. bid as an attempt to destroy its own legitimacy.